The Trojans have won three of their last five national championships at UGA’s Dan Magill Tennis Complex.

 2012 USC Men's Tennis Season in Photos

-In 2013, USC came up short of a fifth consecutive NCAA title with a run that ended in the NCAA Quarterfinals.
-The Trojans went 26-5 overall last season.
-Smith was named the 2012 ITA National Coach of the Year as USC went 33-1 overall in its run to the NCAA title followed by senior Steve Johnson ending his illustrious collegiate career on a 72-match singles win string en route to his second straight NCAA Singles Championship in 2012.
+In 2013, USC came up short of a fifth consecutive NCAA title with a run that ended in the NCAA Quarterfinals for a 26-5 overall finish.
+The previous year, Smith had been named the 2012 ITA National Coach of the Year as USC went 33-1 overall on its way to a fourth straight NCAA title.
+Days later, senior standout Steve Johnson ended his illustrious collegiate career on a 72-match singles win string en route to his second straight NCAA Singles Championship in 2012.

 In 2009, Smith guided the Trojans through a historic run.
 USC finished second in the Pac-10, but gained momentum for its fourth straight NCAA appearance as the No. 8 seed.
 The Trojans upset top-seeded Virginia in the quarterfinals and went on to upset No. 3 seed Ohio State to win the NCAA Championship -- Smith's first as a head coach and USC's 17th team tennis title -- to finish 25-5 overall.

 In 2008, Smith's Trojans reached the NCAA Quarterfinals and went 22-5 overall.
 His doubles team of Robert Farah and Kaes Van't Hof won USC's 21st NCAA doubles title in 2008, in addition to the Pac-10 Doubles Championship.

 Smith was named head coach of the USC men in June of 2002, becoming only the fifth head coach in Trojan tennis history.
 His 28-year career includes coaching at Pepperdine, Fresno State and Long Beach State.
 Once at Troy, Smith extended his streak of sending teams to the NCAA Tournament to 12 consecutive seasons, as the Trojans reached the NCAA Second Round in his first season, the semifinals in 2004 and the second round again in 2005.